morgen-peschke/mock4s/README.md

 `actions` is an array of conditions and responses, again ordered.
 If none of the conditions match, a 404 response will be generated.

-Actions also have a name which is used for logging.
-It is required, though may be empty.
+Actions also have a name which is used for logging and as an identifier for CRUD operations.
+The name must be unique within a mock.

 ### Schema